stephano88/WearablePack-AndroidWear/samples/QuoteDiscountApproval/README.md

     Note: Make sure you put the GCM Project Number in double quotes, but not the others.

+4. In the `QuoteDiscountApproval` directory create a new file named `local.properties` containing:

+        sdk.dir=YOUR_FULL_PATH_TO_THE_ANDROID_SDK

-4. From the command line run the following in the `QuoteDiscountApproval` directory:
+5. From the command line run the following in the `QuoteDiscountApproval` directory:

         For Mac & Linux:
         ./gradlew forceMetadataDeploy